Tourism in Indonesia: Surf breaks

-Surfing is also a popular water activity in Indonesia and the sites are recognised as world-class.
-The well-known locations are mostly located on the southern, Indian Ocean side of Indonesia, the largest breaks being on southern Java.
+In addition, surfing is a popular water activity in Indonesia, and the country's sites are recognised internationally.
+The best-known locations are mainly on the southern, Indian Ocean side of Indonesia, with the largest breaks on southern Java.
 The north coast does not receive the same surf from the Java Sea.
-Surf breaks can be found all the way along Sumatra, down to Nusa Tenggara, including Aceh, Bali, Banten, Java, Lombok, the Mentawai Islands, and Sumbawa.
-Although Indonesia has many world-class surfing spots, the majority of surfers come from abroad, especially Australia and the United States.
-Local enthusiasm for surfing began at Bali and West Java's Pelabuhan Ratu and Pangandaran beaches, with most surfers arriving from nearby cities of Jakarta and Bandung.
+Surf breaks can be found all along Sumatra, down to Nusa Tenggara, including Aceh, Bali, Banten, Java, Lombok, the Mentawai Islands and Sumbawa.
+Although Indonesia has many internationally known surfing locations, the majority of surfers come from abroad, especially Australia and the United States.
+Local interest in surfing began at Bali and West Java's Pelabuhan Ratu and Pangandaran beaches, with most surfers arriving from the nearby cities of Jakarta and Bandung.

-In 2018, World Surf League had eight surfing events in Indonesia.
+In 2018, the World Surf League held eight surfing events in Indonesia.

-On Bali, there are about 33 surf locations, from West Bali to East Bali including four on the offshore island of Nusa Lembongan.
-In Sumbawa, Hu'u and Lakey Beach in Cempi Bay are popular spots among surfing enthusiasts.
-Sumatra is the island, with the second greatest number of surf spots, with 18 altogether.
-High season for surfing is around May to September with the trade winds blowing from east to south-east.
-From October to April, winds tend to come from the west to north-west, so the east coast breaks get the offshore winds.
+Bali has about 33 surf locations, from West Bali to East Bali, including four on the offshore island of Nusa Lembongan.
+On Sumbawa, Hu'u and Lakey Beach in Cempi Bay are popular spots among surfers.
+Among the islands, Sumatra has the most surf spots, with 18 in total.
+High season for surfing is around May to September, with the trade winds blowing from east to southeast.
+From October to April, winds tend to come from the west to northwest, so the east-coast breaks receive the offshore winds.

 Two well-known surf breaks in Indonesia are the G-Land in the Bay of Grajagan, East Java, and Lagundri Bay at the southern end of Nias island.
-G-Land was first identified in 1972 when a surfer saw the break from the window of a plane.
-Since 6 to 8-foot (Hawaiian scale) waves were discovered by surfers at Lagundri Bay in 1975, the island has become famous for surfing worldwide.
+G-Land was first identified in 1972 when a surfer saw the break from an airplane window.
+Since 6- to 8-foot waves (on the Hawaiian scale) were discovered by surfers at Lagundri Bay in 1975, the island has become internationally known for surfing.